avajs/ava/readme.md

 $ ava
 ```

-Also you can use your local `babel` instead of built-in.
+Also you can use your local `babel` or `babel-core` instead of built-in.

 For example, package.json: